Uckfield: Development

 East Sussex County Council completed phase one of the Uckfield Town Centre Highway Improvement Scheme (UTC-HIS) in November 2014.
 In January 2016, phase two of the highway improvements were started, taking approximately eight months.
 The scheme involved the creation of 10,000 m^{2} of retail space within the town.
-It also limits to 1000 the number of new homes to be built between then and 2027.
+It also limited the number of new homes to be built between then and 2027 to 1000.

 In June 2015, the Ridgewood Farm development was granted outline planning approval.
-The development would see 1000 new homes of which a minimum of 15 per cent would be affordable housing.
+The development would see 1000 new homes, of which a minimum of 15 per cent would be affordable housing.
 The development would include a two-form primary school, a large employment space, community, health and leisure facilities and pedestrian and cycle paths, and a 73-acre Suitable Alternative Natural Green Space (Sangs) nearby.

 In July 2015, Network Rail announced plans to upgrade the platforms at Uckfield railway station to accommodate trains with up to 12 carriages.
 The works were predicted to last from November 2015 until March 2016.

 In March 2016, developers were granted a 75 per cent reduction on the roof tax of 146 proposed homes at Mallard Drive, Ridgewood.

 Demography

 The population of Uckfield in 1811 was 916; in 1841, it was 1,534; in 1861, it was 1,740; in 1871, it was 2,041; in 1881, it was 2,146; in 1891, it was 2,497; in 1901, it was 2,895; in 1911, it was 3,344; in 1921, it was 3,385; and in 1931, it was 3,555.
 In 2001, the population had reached 13,697.
+In 2021, the population reached 15,033.

 Transport

 Uckfield is connected to London Bridge station by Southern services on its Oxted Line via East Croydon.
 Until 1969, the rail link continued to Lewes; after it was closed, Uckfield became the terminus; the station building was rebuilt in 1991 to allow the removal of a level crossing.
 The Wealden Line Campaign hopes to reopen the closed section to Lewes.

 There are 20 local bus services in the Uckfield area; Brighton and Hove, CTLA, Renown Coaches, The Sussex Bus, Seaford & District and Stagecoach in Eastbourne all serve Uckfield.
 National Express coaches also operate to London.
+Uckfield bus station is located off Bell Lane and was rebuilt in 2024.

 Education

 Uckfield College is the secondary school in the town.
-There are five primary schools; Harlands Primary School, Holy Cross CE Primary School, Rocks Park Primary School St Philips Catholic Primary School and Manor Primary School.
+There are four primary schools: Harlands Primary School, Rocks Park Primary School St Philips Catholic Primary School and Manor Primary School.